 Cons:

-• Limited project views (e.g., no Gantt charts)
+• Limited project views (no native Gantt)

 👉 Learn more: Notion vs. Trello: Which One Should You Choose?